disclaimer

 How to Seal a Criminal Record in Utah

-The process involved in sealing a criminal is the same as that used for expunging criminal records in Utah.
+The process involved in sealing a criminal record is the same as that used for expunging criminal records in Utah.
 Unlike other states, Utah courts consider sealed criminal records expunged.
 The process involved includes:

 • Review the guidelines and check eligibility requirements.

-• Apply for the certificate of eligibility from the Bureau of Criminal Identification
+• Apply for the certificate of eligibility from the Bureau of Criminal Identification.

 • Send the proper copies of the petition to the prosecuting attorney